Dunoon: History

 Dunoon Castle was built on a small, partly artificial, conical hill beside the Firth of Clyde in the 12th century, of which low walls remain.
 It eventually became a royal castle with the Earls of Argyll (Campbells) as hereditary keepers, paying a nominal rent of a single red rose to the sovereign.
-Mary, Queen of Scots visited Dunoon Castle on 26 July 1563 and granted several charters during her visit.
+Mary, Queen of Scots, visited Dunoon Castle on 26 July 1563 and granted several charters during her visit.
 In 1646 the Dunoon massacre of members of Clan Lamont by members of Clan Campbell took place.
-The castle was destroyed during Argyll's Rising, a rebellion in 1685 against James VII.

 In the early 19th century, the town's main street, Argyll Street, stopped at Moir Street.
 Instead of continuing to Dunoon Pier, it turned right at today's Sinbad's Bar.
-Before Dunoon Burgh Hall was built, beginning in 1873, the land was an open field, owned by McArthur Moir, leading to an area known as the Gallowhill.
+Before Dunoon Burgh Hall was built, beginning in 1873, the land was an open field, owned by James MacArthur Moir, leading to an area known as the Gallowhill.
 There were no streets and houses between Argyll Street and Edward Street.
 Argyll Street, roughly as it is seen today, was completed by 1870.
 Moir donated some of his land for the building of the Burgh Hall, but he did not get to see its completion; he died by suicide in 1872.

 The two banks mentioned above were the Union Bank of Scotland and the City of Glasgow Bank.
 The hydropathic spa, meanwhile, was "an elegant new baths building, named Ardvullin, erected a little to the north of the village as a hydropathic establishment, where baths - hot, cold, artificial salt, and Turkish — may be had at moderate charges."